There are a number of tests you most likely will need to take to apply to college. Let’s go through them one by one.

 In addition, there are several online tutoring options.
 Please note that prices for tutoring services vary.

+Most schools are currently ‘test-optional’.
+This means you do not have to send your standardized test scores.
 To see a list of schools that do not require standardized test scores, go to www.fairtest.org.